 Ever wish you could win every single negotiation you entered?
-Whether it was for a job interview, appointment with a new client or winning over a big business contract, you can…if you are ridiculously prepared.
+Whether it is a job interview, appointment with a new client or winning over a big business contract, you can…if you are ridiculously prepared.

 The strategy I’m talking about has won me a lot of business.
 And you don’t have to be a natural-born negotiator to use it.
 In fact, I’ve known some very timid and soft-spoken people who’ve landed great deals using this strategy…which means anybody can use it.